LaMonte Wade Jr Player Props: Giants vs. Marlins

 LaMonte Wade Jr At The Plate

-- Wade has driven in a run in three games this season (23.1%), but has had no multiple-RBI games.
+- Wade has driven in a run in three games this year (21.4%), but has had no multiple-RBI games.

-- He has scored in four games this season (30.8%), but has had no multi-run games.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.